AdrianArnaiz/AdrianArnaiz/content/home/organization.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 55

-title: 'Voluntary work and Scientific Disssemination'
+title: 'Voluntary work and Scientific Dissemination'

 # Section design
 design: